 Student Loan Refinancing

-Students have the option of refinancing their existing student loans with the KHESLC as well.
+Students have the option to refinance student loans with KHESLC as well.
 Advantage Education Student Refinancing loans are currently available with fixed interest rates as low as 3.49 percent.

 The interest rate is based on:

 - Types of loans being refinanced

 Borrowers have the option of adding a cosigner to the loan if they need some help getting approved.
 The loan’s terms include a cosigner release from the debt after the borrower makes 36 months of on-time payments.